Our Mission

 We question using our limited land for car storage.
 Parking minimums waste valuable space, drain city resources, reduce green areas, and increase housing and business development costs.
 We advocate for fewer parking mandates to create more people-centered spaces.

-Join Us in August for our Monthly Meeting!
+Join Us in February for our Monthly Meeting!

 Come and join our monthly meeting!
 We'll discuss Carmel's City-Council meetings as well as other events around our city, celebrate our wins (big and small), and work together to create a safe, active, and neighborly Carmel that works for everyone who lives here.